-See: https://www.karoecho.net/workstreams/training for study materials
+Also see: https://www.karoecho.net/workstreams/training for study materials

 Ham Radio License Tests in the Bay Area

-The Mount Diablo Amateur Radio Club (MDARC) also offers courses and exams.
+The Mount Diablo Amateur Radio Club (MDARC) offers courses and exams.
 See http://www.mdarc.org/activities/education/Classes and http://www.mdarc.org/activities/license-testing Tests are offered at 6 pm before the MDARC regular meeting begins.

-Walnut Creek CERT Ham Radio Licensing (Ham Cram) & Training Classes: November 3, 2018 from 8:00am to 4:30pm in Walnut Creek
+Walnut Creek CERT Ham Radio Licensing (Ham Cram) & Training Classes:

 The Walnut Creek "CERT Ham Radio Licensing (Ham Cram) & Training Classes" are a series of three classes which will give you the skills and knowledge to become a member of Walnut Creek CERT’s radio communications team.

-The part 1 class is a one day exercise that prepares you to pass the ham radio “Technician” license examination required by the FCC to legally operate a ham radio.
+Part 1 -The part 1 class is a one day exercise that prepares you to pass the ham radio “Technician” license examination required by the FCC to legally operate a ham radio.
 (A training session for "General" license upgrade is also available).
 The Walnut Creek CERT communications training team conducts this training session using a simple technique (called "association") that produces a very high percentage of successful test results, virtually eliminating the need for a multiple week training course to pass the FCC license exam that will be given at the end of the session.

-Part 3 - “CERT Getting on the Air” class 2 - Wednesday, December 19, 2018 from 6:30pm-8:30pm.
-Learn how to use your new radio.
+Part 3 - “CERT Getting on the Air” class 2 - Learn how to use your new radio.